Concept of

 The separation of powers is essential in a democracy, which must be based on the rule of law.

-The concept has its foundations in ancient Greek and is formed by combining the words demos (which translates as "people" ) and kratós (which can be understood as "power" and "government" ).
+The concept has its bases in ancient Greek and is formed by combining the words demos (which translates as "people" ) and kratós (which can be understood as "power" and "government" ).
 The notion began to be used in the 5th century BC , in Athens .

 Democracy as a form of government